David Stern: NBA Commissioner

 In the summer of 2011, the NBA lockout cost the league regular-season games for the second time in league history; the first occurred during the 1998–99 lockout.
 Those were the only times the league has lost games as a result of work stoppages.
 Stern was known as a relentless negotiator.
 During the 2011 lockout, he was accused by HBO commentator Bryant Gumbel of being "some kind of modern-day plantation overseer", a reference to the division between the NBA's primarily white owners and its predominantly black players.

 On December 8, 2011, Stern vetoed a three-team trade that would have sent Chris Paul to the Lakers, Lamar Odom to the league-owned Hornets, and Pau Gasol to the Rockets for what a spokesman would only say were "basketball reasons".
 Early reactions from around the league, fanbase, and media were all largely negative, with players taking to Twitter to express their concerns, and several noted sports journalists criticizing the decision.
 The deal was maligned especially because of the conflict of interest posed by the league's ownership of one of its teams.

 On October 25, 2012, Stern announced that he would step down as NBA commissioner on February 1, 2014, after exactly 30 years in the role, longer than each of his three predecessors.
 He was succeeded by his deputy Adam Silver, but remained affiliated with the league with the title of commissioner emeritus.

 Stern received the Olympic Order in 2012.
 In 2014, Stern was inducted to the Naismith Memorial Basketball Hall of Fame.
 In 2016, he became a member of the FIBA Hall of Fame.

 Personal life and death

 Stern was married to Dianne Bock Stern, and they had two sons: Eric and Andrew.
 They resided in Scarsdale, New York.
 By the later years of his commissionership, Stern was earning a $9 million salary.
 He stood at 5 ft 9 in.

 On December 12, 2019, Stern suffered a brain hemorrhage and underwent emergency surgery.
-He died in Manhattan on January 1, 2020, at age 77.
+He died in Manhattan a few weeks later on January 1, 2020, at age 77.
 In remembrance of Stern, all NBA teams wore black bands on their jerseys for the remainder of the 2019–20 season.
-Several basketball legends and players mourned his death, including LeBron James, Michael Jordan, Magic Johnson, and Kobe Bryant.
+Several basketball legends and players mourned his death, including LeBron James, Michael Jordan, Magic Johnson, and Kobe Bryant, who died 25 days after Stern.